Saint Martin’s seeks to build a diverse, hard-working, and highly-engaged

 you graduated from high school less than three years from the time you plan

-let you know which specific materials are necessary to complete your
+will let you know which specific materials are necessary to complete your

 application depending upon your individual circumstances.